calizarr/PhenoPiSight/Installation_guide.md

       * To make sure all rPIs have the Ansible server's ssh-key and are a known host, from the Ansible server:
           * Open a terminal and type or copy/paste: `ssh-copy-id pi@<YourHostnameHere>` or `ssh-copy-id pi@<YourIpAddressHere>`
           * *If you don't do this step you will have to copy it individually for every rPI you have later!*
+  * **Set the Timezone**
+      * Open a terminal and type or copy/paste: `sudo dpkg-reconfigure tzdata`
+      * Set your timezone.
+      * This will be the timezone of all the rPIs in the bramble.
   * **Playbooks Adjustments**
       * If you will be using the playbooks in this repository, then you need to add a few things on the original rPI.
       * Make a folder for the images: